ivogeorg/ce-learning-progression-005-transistors/learning-progression-with-la-schema.md

 8. Link to the program from 2.2.4.
 9. Link to a demo video of the operation of the program from 2.2.4.
 10. Show all your measurements from 2.1.4.
-11. Record a video of the circuit from 2.2.5 operating in the simulator with V<sub>B</sub> and V<sub>C<sub> shown in scopes and switch open and closed.
+11. Record a video of the circuit from 2.2.5 operating in the simulator with V<sub>B</sub> and V<sub>C</sub> shown in scopes and switch open and closed.

 ### Step 3: Soil sensor